Tharai Thappattai: Plot

 After the funeral, Sooravali's mother visits Sannasi.
 He expresses his disappointment that Sooravali has never checked in after her marriage, not even upon his father's death.
-Sooravali's mother breaks down and tells Sannasi that she hasn't heard from Sooravali since the wedding.
+Sooravali's mother breaks down and tells Sannasi she hasn't heard from Sooravali since the wedding.
 Sannasi is shocked to learn that Karuppaiah lied about his job and has disappeared with Sooravali.
 Sannasi tracks Sooravali down and finds her in an unfamiliar house.
-It turns out that Karuppaiah is a pimp who married Sooravali so he could fulfill the request of a man who wanted her in return for a favor.
-Sooravali is eventually forced to be the surrogate for a wealthy man whose astrologer has divined that he requires a female heir born on a specific day, at a specific time.
+She reveals what happened.
+It turns out that Karuppaiah is a pimp who smokes and drinks.
+He also tonsures the women who run brothels.
+He married Sooravali to fulfil the request of a man who wanted her in return for a favour.
+Karuppiah eventually forces Sooravali to be the surrogate for a wealthy man whose astrologer has divined that he requires a female heir born on a specific day and time with the man's sperm.

-Sannasi is discovered by Karuppaiah and beaten unconscious.
-Karuppaiah then takes Sooravali away for the delivery.
-At the hospital, the doctor refuses to perform a c-section because of complications that would endanger Sooravali or her child.
-Karuppaiah pays a morgue technician to secretly carry out the c-section.

-Because the birth has to occur at a specific time, Karuppaiah instructs the technician to begin only when he whistles.
-As he and his men wait outside, Sannasi shows up and attacks them.
-He dispatches Karuppaiah's men and then goes after Karuppaiah, demanding to know Sooravali's whereabouts but Karuppaiah refuses to divulge it.
-Sannasi kills Karuppaiah by stabbing him in the throat with a piece of wood.
+Karuppaiah discovers Sannasi and beats him unconscious.
+Karuppaiah then takes Sooravali away for delivery to the hospital.
+The hospital doctor refuses to perform a C-section because of complications that would endanger Sooravali or her child.
+Karuppaiah pays a mortuary technician to perform the c-section secretly.
+Because the birth has to occur at a specific time, Karuppaiah instructs the technician to begin when he whistles.
+As he and his men wait outside, Sannasi appears and attacks them.
+He dispatches Karuppaiah's men and then goes after Karuppaiah, demanding to know Sooravali's whereabouts.
+However, Karuppaiah refuses to divulge it.
+Sannasi kills Karuppaiah by stabbing him in the throat with a wooden spike.

-Sannasi then enters the morgue and kills the technician.
-He finds Sooravali and tries to wake her, but realizes that she has died after the technician carried out the c-section on his own.
-Sannasi is grief-stricken but upon hearing cries, he discovers that Sooravali's baby has survived.
+Sannasi then enters the mortuary and kills the technician.
+He finds Sooravali and tries to wake her, but discovers that she has died after the technician performed the C-section on his own.
+Sannasi is grief-stricken, but upon hearing cries, he discovers that Sooravali's baby has survived.
 He takes the baby and returns home.